yangshun/cs3217-problem-sets-writeup/public/ps/PS1/PS1.md

 In OS X and iOS, `.plist` files are most commonly used to store program settings, and may be seen as analogous to `.ini` files in Windows.

 #### Tree Traversal
-We may represent a tree as a dictionary that maps vertex labels to arrays of their children.
-For example, the following tree
+We may represent a rudimentary tree using the constructs supported by property lists with an adjacency list.
+Keys represent vertex labels, and values are arrays of other vertex labels corresponding to children.

+This tree

 	  a
 	 / \